Patient Portal

 Getting Started on Buprenorphine (Conventional)

 The conventional initiation method is for new patients who have abstained from opioids for 24-36 hours and are feeling moderate withdrawal symptoms before starting buprenorphine.
-For dosing questions or concerns please call our nurse care team on 1-877-522-1275.
+For dosing questions or concerns please call the nurse care team on 1-877-522-1275.

 Getting Started on Buprenorphine (Low Dose)

 The low dose (micro) initiation method is for new patients who have been directed by their provider to maintain their baseline use of opioids while gradually increasing their dose of buprenorphine over five to seven days.
-For dosing questions or concerns please call our nurse care team on 1-877-522-1275.
+For dosing questions or concerns please call the nurse care team on 1-877-522-1275.

 Getting Started on Buprenorphine (High Dose)

 The high dose (macro) initiation method is for new patients who have been directed by their provider to stop all use of opioids and start immediately on a high dose of buprenorphine.
-For dosing questions or concerns please call our nurse care team on 1-877-522-1275.
+For dosing questions or concerns please call the nurse care team on 1-877-522-1275.

-Getting Started on Buprenorphine (Rapid)
+Getting Started on Buprenorphine (Direct-to-Inject)

 Getting Started on Alcohol Withdrawal Treatment